 Underwriting teams will also review previous processing statements to appraise dollar volume and processing history and eventually reach a conclusion on your chargeback ratios.

-If your chargeback ratio is above 1% include a brief reason why this is so and more importantly tell them what you are doing to bring it under control.
+If your chargeback ratio is well above 1%, you will need a very high-risk merchant account.
+Please make sure to include a brief reason why this is so and more importantly tell them what you are doing to bring it under control.

 Companies that offer cryptocurrency merchant services also want to know how much money merchants have in the bank to conveniently run a digital currency exchange.